Justin-Data/Hospitality-Revenue-Analysis/README.md

 # Project Overview
-For this project, the objective was to analyse the historical data of a hotel company and provide insights to assist in increasing their performance in the hospitality industry.
+For this project, the objective was to analyse the historical data of a hotel company and provide insights to assist in increasing their performance in the hospitality industry

 Tasks:
 - Explore key metrics related to the hospitality industry